WhiteNoise/AIMyAPI/README.md

 }

 export interface APIInterface {
-    sendEmail(to: string, subject: string, body: string): Promise<void>;

     getSalesData(): SalesData[];
     // Returns an array of sales data.

     print(text: string): void;
     // Prints the specified text to the user.

-    delay(milliseconds: number): Promise<void>;
-    // waits for the specified number of milliseconds before resolving the promise.
 };

 // Global object you will use for accessing the APIInterface